Nhảy đến nội dung

 You should spend about 20 minutes on Questions 1-14, which are based on Reading Passage 1 below.

 Music has long been considered a uniquely human concept.
 In fact, most psychologists agree that music is a universal human instinct.
 Like any ability, however, there is great variation in people's musical competence.
-For every brilliant pianist in the world, there are several people we refer to as " tone deaf".
-It is not simply that people with tone deafness (or' amusia") are unable to sing in tune, they are also unable to discriminate between tones or recognize familiar melodies.
-Such a" disorder" can occur after some sort of brain damage , but recently research has been undertaken in an attempt to discover the cause of congenital amusia (when people are born with the condition), which is not associated with any brain damage, hearing problems, or lack of exposure to music.
+For every brilliant pianist in the world, there are several people we refer to as ‘tone deaf’.
+It is not simply that people with tone deafness (or ‘amusia’) are unable to sing in tune; they are also unable to discriminate between tones or recognize familiar melodies.
+Such a ‘disorder’ can occur after some sort of brain damage, but recently research has been undertaken in an attempt to discover the cause of congenital amusia (when people are born with the condition), which is not associated with any brain damage, hearing problems, or lack of exposure to music.

-to language, it might be expected that a musical impairment may be caused by a language impairment.
+The most fascinating aspect of amusia is how specific to music it is.
+Because of music’s close ties to language, it might be expected that a musical impairment may be caused by a language impairment.
 Studies suggest, however, that language and music ability are independent of one another.
 People with brain damage in areas critical to language are often still able to sing, despite being unable to communicate through speech.
-Moreover, while amusics show deficiencies in their recognition of pitch differences in melodies, they show no tonal languages, such as Chinese, do not report having any difficulty discriminating between words that differ only in their intonation.
+Moreover, while amusics show deficiencies in their recognition of pitch differences in melodies, they show no deficiencies in tonal languages, such as Chinese, and do not report having any difficulty discriminating between words that differ only in their intonation.
 The linguistic cues inherent in speech make discrimination of meaning much easier for amusics.
-Amusics are also successful most of the time at detecting the mood of a melody, can identify a speaker based on his or her voice and can discriminate and identify environmental sounds.
+Amusics are also successful most of the time at detecting the mood of a melody, can identify a speaker based on his or her voice, and can discriminate and identify environmental sounds.

 Recent work has been focused on locating the part of the brain that is responsible for amusia.
 The temporal lobes of the brain, the location of the primary auditory cortex, have been considered.
-It has long been believed that the temporal lobes, especially the right temporal lobe, are most active when activity, so any musical disability should logically stem from here as well.
+It has long been believed that the temporal lobes, especially the right temporal lobe, are most active when processing musical activity, so any musical disability should logically stem from here as well.
 Because it has been shown that there is no hearing deficit in amusia, researchers moved on to the temporal neocortex, which is where more sophisticated processing of musical cues was thought to take place.
 New studies, however, have suggested that the deficits in amusics are located outside the auditory cortex.
-Brain scans of amusics do not show any reaction at all to differences smaller than a half step, when changes in tones are large, their brains overreact, showing twice as much activity on the right side of the brain as a normal brain hearing the same thing.
-These differences do not occur in the auditory cortex, indicating again that the deficits of amusia lie mostly in hearing impairment, but in higher processing of melodies.
+Brain scans of amusics do not show any reaction at all to differences smaller than a half step.
+When changes in tones are large, their brains overreact, showing twice as much activity on the right side of the brain as a normal brain hearing the same thing.
+These differences do not occur in the auditory cortex, indicating again that the deficits of amusia do not lie in hearing impairment, but in higher processing of melodies.

 What makes an amusic worse off than a musical prodigy?
-Musical ability is culturally valued, and may have been a factor in survival at one point in human history, but it does not seem likely that it is being selected for on an evolutionary scale any longer.
-Darwin believed that music was adaptive as a way of finding a mate, but who needs to be able to sing to find a partner in an age when it is possible to express your emotions through a song on your IPod?
+Musical ability is culturally valued and may have been a factor in survival at one point in human history, but it does not seem likely that it is being selected for on an evolutionary scale any longer.
+Darwin believed that music was adaptive as a way of finding a mate, but who needs to be able to sing to find a partner in an age when it is possible to express your emotions through a song on your iPod?

 Bình luận